johnagan/raglite/README.md

 # RAGLite

 **RAGLite** is a minimal, TypeScript-first Retrieval-Augmented Generation (RAG) pipeline.
-It's designed for simplicity, extensibility, and performance, supporting PDF and DOCX ingestion, OpenAI embeddings, and fast vector search using SQLite/LibSQL.
+It's designed for simplicity, extensibility, and performance, supporting PDF and DOCX ingestion, local embeddings, and fast vector search using SQLite/LibSQL.

 ## Features